 Sports Teams to Bet on in Texas

 Texas has ten sports teams from the NFL, MLB, NBA, NHL, and MLS.
 The NFL teams in the state are the Dallas Cowboys and Houston Texans.
 The Cowboys play in the NFC East and the Texans play in the AFC South.
-Cowboys owner, Jerry Jones, has been a major proponent in the legalization of sports betting.
+Cowboys owner, Jerry Jones, has been a major proponent of the legalization of sports betting.
 He believes that it would help with television ratings and bring even more excitement to the state’s sports franchises.

 The San Antonio Spurs, Dallas Mavericks, and Houston Rockets are the state’s three NBA franchises.
 Dallas is home to Texas’ lone NHL franchise.
 The Dallas Stars play in the American Airlines Center which is the same building that the Mavericks call home.
-All three basketball teams in Texas have won NBA Championships.
+All three basketball teams have won NBA Championships.
 The Stars have won a single Stanley Cup and seven division titles.

 FAQ for Betting in Texas

 Is sports betting legal in Texas?

 Sports betting is not legal in the state of Texas currently.
 The Texas state legislature has discussed the implementation of sports betting, but no real progress has been made as of the end of 2020.
 The issue in the state government regarding sports betting has been the disagreements between Republican and Democratic legislators.

 Is there a projected sports betting launch in Texas?